kostya/curl-downloader/README.md

 # curl-downloader

-Downloader based on libcurl [binding](https://github.com/blocknotes/curl-crystal).
-This lib is not natural for crystal because libcurl is thread blocking, so for concurrent execution need to use something like [thread_pool](https://github.com/kostya/thread_pool)
+Powerfull http client for Crystal based on libcurl [binding](https://github.com/blocknotes/curl-crystal).
+LibCurl is much more powerfull than std crystal http-client, with features like: redirects, dns caching, socks, proxing, sessions, and many others.
+This lib is not io or thread blocking, because uses for execution combination of curl multi interface and libevent.
+Ready to use for high concurrency requests.

 ## Installation